 Sherwin Williams (NYSE:SHW): Who said nothing good comes out of Cleveland?

-Sherwin Williams (NYSE:SHW) is a 157-year-old paint company from Cleveland, Ohio.
+Sherwin Williams (NYSE:SHW) is a near 160-year-old paint company from Cleveland, Ohio.

-This week’s international stock of the week is one we’ve been watching for a while but think now is a good time to consider it.
+This company is one we’ve been watching for a while but think now is a good time to consider it.
 Theoretically, a paint company should only be growing at GDP.
 But it has managed to deliver a heck of a lot more for its shareholders.

 Overview of Sherwin Williams